 "I am fine, Jimmy, but my yard is a mess.
 Officer, this is my friend Jimmy.
 He helps in my shop, and I called him to help me straighten things up."
 "You have a big job ahead of you, son.
-Mr. Scott, you take a minute to get Jimmy started while I call in.
+Mr. Scott, I'll give you a minute to get Jimmy started while I call in.
 And don't you worry.
 We'll catch the guys who did this."
 As the officer walked away Mr. Scott pushed a broken picket away from his prized Mr. Lincoln rose bush using the tip of his cane.
 Jimmy could not miss the sadness on the man's face.
 "What happened, Mr. Scott?"
 "Vandalism, Jimmy.
-One person destroys something belonging to someone else.
-And there never seems to be a good reason."
+That is when one person destroys something belonging to someone else.
+And there never seems to be a good reason for it."
+"We'll get it cleaned up, Mr. Scott!"
 Jimmy ran to the shop behind the house and returned with a rake and shovel.
-Baseball will just have to wait.
-"I'll get this trash cleaned up first then we can look at the fence."
+Baseball would just have to wait.
+"I'll pick up this trash first."
 Jimmy raked trash into piles then scooped it with the shovel to drop into the can.
 As he worked Mr. Scott finished with the police officer.
 Squeaking bike brakes interrupted Jimmy's thoughts.
 Joe's glove hung from his handlebars, and the bat was wedged under the seat.
 The ball game was over.
 "Hey, Jimmy.
 What's up?"
 Jimmy explained about the vandals.